dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - renderAnnotationsIDs (vector<int> id_list, bool labelFlag)

 Medium effort:
-- annotation control, programmatically control the pins/labels, and destroy them. smarter annotation management. think about the case that multiple annotations need to be displayed simultaneously.
 - iWath emulation, watchMode, modify drawOneSide to cut off the legs
 * need to set up the watch mode correctly
 - renderAnnottions has issues